Enjoy the Ho! Ho! Ho-lidays with these 6 easy Christmas ELA activities for middle school.

 Whether you are one of the teachers who absolutely loves the holidays or… well, you’re not, you know the chaos that is the holiday season in middle school ELA.

-Personally, I love the holidays, but I am no amateur.
-I know that the holidays and school don’t always go together as smoothly as peppermint sticks in cocoa.
+Although the holidays are fun, we all know that the holidays and school don’t always go together as smoothly as peppermint sticks in cocoa.